Qatar to test new 2022 stadium during Club World Cup | Malay Mail

 The 2022 hosts have so far inaugurated the newly-built al-Janoub stadium in May, as well as the Khalifa International stadium which opened in 1976 and was relaunched in 2017 after a full refurbishment.

-“With all three venues located a maximum of 12km from central Doha, the Fifa Club World Cup 2019 will provide a glimpse of Qatar’s compact nature ahead of the Fifa World Cup 2022,” Fifa said in a statement.
+“With all three venues located a maximum of 12 kilometres from central Doha, the Fifa Club World Cup 2019 will provide a glimpse of Qatar’s compact nature ahead of the Fifa World Cup 2022,” Fifa said in a statement.

 “Taking place around the same time of the year and with matches kicking off from 17:00 local time (1400 GMT), this year’s tournament will also give teams and fans alike the chance to experience Qatar’s mild winter.”

-Average temperatures are expected to range between 15 and 24°C, it added.
+Average temperatures are expected to range between 15 and 24 celsius, it added.

 Hassan al-Thawadi, the secretary general of Qatar’s Supreme Committee for Delivery and Legacy, said following Al-Janoub’s opening in May that two further new stadiums would be ready “by the end of this year (or) first quarter” 2020.